millerjmatos/millerjmatos/README.md

 ![Linkedin Cover](https://raw.githubusercontent.com/millerjmatos/millerjmatos/main/img/github_2.png)

 -   👋 Hi!
 I'm Muller, a Linux Analyst with a Computer Networks degree.
-I specialize in Linux systems, which I'm truly passionate about.
+I'm experienced in Linux systems, which I'm truly passionate about.
 Over the years, I've developed expertise in open source technologies.
 Currently, I'm focused on implementing DevOps practices in my daily work.
 I use Linux Mint as my main operating system.

 -   📫 You can send me an e-mail to contato@mullertec.com.br